-Generally most peoples knowledge of this modality is limited to its use of muscle testing, which is the main technique a kinesiologist uses in order to obtain information from the body.
+Commonly Kinesiology is known for its use of muscle testing, which is the main tool a kinesiologist uses in order to obtain information from the body.
 Also a versatile tool which identifies imbalances and resonating correction techniques.

 Muscles are able to move due to working with various other body systems, notable the nervous system.
 Our conscious mind transmits a command to our central nervous system which converts it into electrical impulses.
 The electrical impulses are then transported through the somatic part of our peripheral nervous system to the nerves responsible for controlling the necessary muscles.